 Specific policies that have been put in place include:

 - Additional hygiene and cleaning arrangements have been put in place, for example sanitisers in all boarding houses and communal areas, and regular cleaning of key touch points.
 Enhanced cleaning of all boarding houses and communal areas will also be in place.

-- Personal hand gel will be provided to all pupils as well as regularly scheduled handwashing throughout the day.
+- Personal hand gel will be provided to all students as well as regular reminders to wash hands throughout the day.

-- Social distancing will be maintained, where appropriate, with a one-way system in operation in the centre of the campus.
+- Social distancing will be encouraged, where appropriate, with a one-way system in operation in the centre of the campus.

-- Additional PPE in the form of masks and visors will be used where necessary.
+- Additional PPE in the form of masks will be used where necessary.

-- Opportunity for all pupils and staff to raise any concerns.
+- Opportunity for all students and staff to raise any concerns.

 - ISCA are very clear that any bullying related to the pandemic will not be tolerated and will result in a warning, followed subsequently by removal from the programme.

 To prevent the spread of COVID-19, we have arranged with Charterhouse and Cranleigh to ensure that all students and staff are accommodated at the school in their own private bedroom.
 If you have siblings of the same gender attending the same course at the same time, please contact us if you would like them to share a room.